PurpleL0tus/SARC-scraper/README.md

 python app.py
 ```

 Then open `http://127.0.0.1:5000` in your browser.
 The control panel lets you run any script and see its output live.
-All scripts can also be run directly from the command line — see the Usage section below.
+All scripts can also be run directly from the command line—see the Usage section below.

 Use a VPN before running either scraper.